How to Become a Mentor

 Skill Set Required for a Mentor

 Working as a mentor is a pretty big deal as the quality of your work affects your clients’ life success and satisfaction.
-For this reason, it’s crucial for mentor to have the following skills:
+With that in mind, here are some key qualities of a mentor:

 Excellent communication skills